Optinux/r34_duckduckgo_bang/README.md

 4. Enable developer options and click on "load unpacked"

-5. Now just select the folder you extraced your files to and load the extension
+5. Now just select the folder you extracted your files to and load the extension